AceDataCloud/SunoAPI/README.md

 ### Continue Generation Function

 If you want to continue generating an already generated Suno song, you can set the parameter `action` to `extend`, and input the ID of the song you want to continue generating.
-The song ID can be obtained from the basic usage, and as mentioned above, you can see that the song ID is:
+The song ID can be obtained based on the basic usage, and from the above, you can see that the song ID is:

 ```
 "id": "97efc9f4-0e8d-4b3e-88df-14568fa1b11f"
 ```

 > Note that the `id` in the lyrics here is the ID of the generated song.
-If you do not know how to generate a song, you can refer to the basic usage mentioned above.
+If you do not know how to generate a song, you can refer to the basic usage above to generate a song.

 If you want to continue generating a song that you uploaded, you can set the parameter `action` to `upload_extend`, and input the ID of the custom uploaded song you want to continue generating.
 The song ID can be obtained using the [Suno Upload Generation API](https://platform.acedata.cloud/documents/766db278-012c-43c4-9245-5f18d8dc4d82), as shown in the image below: